tobigross/heart_failure_prediction/checklist.md

 Improvement Ideas Before Adding to Resume

-    Add hyperparameter tuning & feature importance (as you plan) — but also document the impact.

-    Show a comparison table of the four models, including metrics and training times.

-    Include an architecture diagram of the pipeline — recruiters and hiring managers love visuals.

     Containerize the project with Docker so anyone can run it without setup headaches.

-    Deploy a demo (e.g., on Render, Heroku, or Hugging Face Spaces) so people can test it live.

     Make a polished README with: